 - A quick-connect coupler lets you swap out the string trimmer for a range of other garden tool attachments.

 - The trigger was stiffer than others I’ve used before.
-Not a problem at first, but try using it for an hour and you’ll see what I mean.
+Not a problem at first, but try using it for an hour, and you’ll see what I mean.

-The flower guard stops you from catching any unintended targets, but can be folded back if it gets in your way.
+The flower guard stops you from catching unintended flowers or ornaments, but you can fold it back if it gets in your way.
 There’s also a dual-line auto-feed system underneath, which keeps string flowing.

 Any good trimmer also comes with a cord retention system, and the WORX is no exception.
-Thankfully, it’s in the form of a hook; the slot-based designs are often too small to fit larger cables, but it’s not a problem here.
+Thankfully, it’s in the form of a hook – the slot-based designs are often too small to fit larger cables, but it’s not a problem here.

 - Though it has an adjustable height feature, there are no pivoting features for reaching tricky spots.

-As far as quality goes, this is a good trimmer; lightweight at 5.35 pounds, and fully adjustable for both height and positioning with the pivot handle.
+As far as quality goes, this is a good trimmer.
+It’s lightweight at 5.35 pounds and fully adjustable for height and positioning with the pivot handle.

-You’re going to have to build this one yourself, but it isn’t a complicated job.
-Once the various poles and guards are assembled, the 5-Amp motor can handle almost anything, including smaller branches.
+You’ll have to build this one yourself, but it isn’t a complicated job.
+Once you assemble the various poles and guards, the 5-Amp motor can handle almost anything, including smaller branches.